-In April 2000, Americans United and the ACLU filed suit in federal court challenging state financing of Kentucky Baptist Homes for Children.
-Baptist Homes discriminates against gay employees on religious grounds and teaches sectarian beliefs to its young residents.
+In April 2000, we filed suit (along with the ACLU) challenging state financing of Sunrise Children's Services.
+Sunrise discriminates against gay employees on religious grounds and teaches sectarian beliefs to its young residents.

-In August 2009, the U.S. Court of Appeals for the Sixth Circuit issued a decision overturning the trial court's decision and reinstating our Establishment Clause funding claims, but affirmed the dismissal of our employment claims.
-The Supreme Court denied Baptist Homes's petition for review in April 2011.
+In August 2009, the U.S. Court of Appeals for the Sixth Circuit reinstated our Establishment Clause funding claims, but affirmed the dismissal of our employment claims.
+The Supreme Court denied Sunrise's petition for review in April 2011.
 (Read our Brief in Opposition to Sunrise's Supreme Court petition.)

 The case then returned to the trial court.
 In March 2013, we reached a settlement agreement in principle with the State, with the following terms:

 - Child-care agencies that contract with the State would be forbidden from proselytizing children, pressuring children to take part in religious activities, and discriminating against children on the basis of their religious beliefs.

 - Child-care agencies would be prohibited from placing religious items in children’s rooms without their consent.